gedw99/gio-print/docs/README.md

 When the Print Dialogue opens, the user can change the properties.

-These properties are used when creating the PDF document,
+These properties are used when creating the PDF document.
 The properties are:

 - paper size,
 - orientation,